The Problem with Sales Performance Programs

 Mike points out that sales managers often lack an analytical approach to management which prevents them from seeing the forest for the trees.
 This should be of particular concern to sales leaders of fast growing companies as often the need for sales analytics increases with the size of the team.
-Research suggests that poor tracking of individual and team metrics is often the primary cause for low sales productivity.
+Research suggests that poor tracking of individual and team metrics is often the primary cause for low sales performance.

-To achieve its full potential a sales team needs to have reliable data available for analysis.
+To achieve its full potential, a sales team needs to have reliable data available for analysis.
 While simple in theory, this is often trickier in practice, particularly for teams in which CRM adoption is relatively low.

 For those teams, Mike recommends they make the move from CRM to DRM, from “Could Really Matter” to “Does Really Matter,” by ensuring that the CRM implementation, policies, and usage benefits the sales reps, as well as management.

 In addition, most B2B sales organizations track team performance by focusing on low level activities such as the number of calls made or emails sent by sales person.
 And while the quality of these activities is often hard to measure, they can have a direct impact on how sales managers assess their team’s performance.

 To address declining team performance many organizations turn to performance management programs.
 Dealing with performance improvement initiatives can often be challenging for certain sales organizations.
 When presented with more scientific approaches to sales management, sales leaders tend to stick to their tried and tested ways.

 Spend More Time Coaching and Less Time Reporting

 To help a sales team achieve its full potential, sales managers need to spend more time coaching and less time reporting.
 This can be complex at a collective level when a company has a culture that values “managing up” more than getting things done.
 This can also be challenging at the individual level because sales managers are typically gifted at selling, but not necessarily at managing and coaching.